-6 Ways To Make Your Latisse Last Longer
+6 Ways to Make Your Latisse Last Longer

 Will-Lee on 4 Dec 2013 at 9:00am

-But Latisse will have you shell out more than your average mascara: about $130 for a two-month supply, if used as directed.
-That means one drop on one applicator brush for each eye for 60 days.
+But Latisse will certainly make you shell out more than your average mascara: about $120 for a two-month supply, if used as directed.
+This means one drop on each lash line, applied once a day with individual applicator brushes.

-1. Use only one Latisse drop -- in the cap -- each day.
+1. Use only one Latisse drop — in the cap — each day

 The directions tell you to apply one drop directly to the brush for each eye.
 To avoid waste, RealSelf's ever-resourceful Eva has crafted her own method: "I put one drop in the cap, and dip the brush in the cap.
 This way, I can do both eyelids with one drop and one brush."
-Eva used Latisse to get lush lashes before her wedding -- and said they were "ridiculously long" after three weeks.
+Eva used Latisse to get lush lashes before her wedding — and said they were "ridiculously long" after three weeks.

-2. Use the Latisse brush for two consecutive days.
+2. Use the Latisse brush for two consecutive days

-3. Use your own brush.
+3. Use your own brush

-4. Cut the Latisse brush in half.
+4. Cut the Latisse brush in half

 5. Apply only as much Latisse as you need

-6. Find discount Latisse or Latisse rebates.
+6. Find discount Latisse or Latisse rebates

 And one more thing you should know...